Roblox/roact/README.md

 # Roact
 Roact is a declarative Lua view framework intended to mirror Facebook's *React* framework.
 It exposes a very similar API to React and implements nearly identical semantics.

-**This document is a work in progress.
-See the `Examples` folder for pure code examples of how to use Roact.**

 ## Hello, Roact!
 This sample creates a full-screen `TextLabel` with a greeting: